danbz/aesthetic-programming/source/Table_Of_Content.md

 * Face tracker
 * Exercise in class
 * The concept of capture
-* Web Analytics and heatmap
+* Web analytics and heatmap
 * Form elements
 * Metrics of likes
 * Voice and audio data